 Villages along the way: A Rua, Lavacolla

-You can book additional night(s) at any of the accommodations along the way.
+Extra nights can be booked at any of the accommodations along the route.

 Departure from Santiago de Compostela